chriscodingxyz/Cord-redo/README.md

 5. Media queries and activeSideBar state for displaying/hiding sidenavbar.
 Also some spacing/margin updated.
 For now I will keep most state within app.tsx and move down or put into context/local storage later if needed
 6. Sidebar components styled
 7. Updated whole app, made MovieContext.
 Also temporarily fixed most of the errors by adding any type (temporary)
+8. Fixed some issues with Genres, as there is a WHOLE genre list, and a movie specific one.
+Also the movie specific ones only mentioned Genre ID not name.
+Movielist and MovieItems have been styled.
+All filter/search components next. (padding/margin will still be updated towards the end)